phalado/Tic-Tac-Toe-JavaScript/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-A simple Tic-Tac-Toe app build with Javascript and HTML.
+This project is the test of the [Tic-Tac-Toe](https://github.com/FelipeEnne/Tic-Tac-Toe-JavaScript) game made by this project's contributors.

-Full task description: <a href="https://www.theodinproject.com/courses/javascript/lessons/tic-tac-toe-javascript"> Odin Project.</a>
+Full task description: <a href="https://microverse.pathwright.com/library/fast-track-curriculum/69047/path/step/70449618/"> Microverse Onboard.</a>

 For a live version click [here](https://raw.githack.com/FelipeEnne/Tic-Tac-Toe-JavaScript/development/index.html).